Bergiu/aoc-2021/01/README.md

 During that another problem occurred.
 I though that the number in mindustry are either integers or floating numbers.
 But all numbers are represented as floating numbers.
 So i get into trouble with the above decoding.
 Because of floating point inaccuracy some values that are too high will be changed during write and read.

-This is solved by only using the mantisse part of the floating number and don't use the exponent.
-The mantisse of a 64 bit float is 52 bit, so i can put 4 numbers into one mantisse by leftshifting 13 times.
+This is solved by only using the mantissa part of the floating number and don't use the exponent.
+The mantissa of a 64 bit float is 52 bit, so i can put 4 numbers into one mantissa by leftshifting 13 times.

 The decoded input is written into `*_optimized`.